cjerdonek/groome/README.md

 In addition, Groom templates can be listed on the project [wiki](https://github.com/cjerdonek/groom/wiki).

-Each groom templates should provide a sample configuration file that users can modify.
+Each groom template should supply a sample configuration file that users can modify as a starting point.

 Implementations